plumvillage/newsletter/src/en/articles/br-troi-ruong-duc--happiness-where-are-you.md

 {% image "article/br-troi-ruong-duc/BrRuongDuc2-edit.jpg" %}

 When the seedlings began to grow into vegetables, the weeds also gradually grew alongside them.
 I kept watering the vegetables but did not take care of the weeds.
-One morning while drinking tea with my mentor, who knew that I didn't take care of the weeds, he smiled and said to me, "You only know how to water the vegetables.”
+One morning while drinking tea with my mentor, who knew that I didn't take care of the weeds, he smiled and said to me, “You only know how to water the vegetables.”
 Then I realized that at the same time as I’m watering the vegetables, I have to also take care of the weeds.

 One afternoon while weeding with Br.
 Nguyen Tinh, I found that I could not uproot all of the weeds because their roots were entangled with the roots of the vegetables, which were not yet strong.
 I could only trim the weeds above ground.
 Br.
 Nguyen Tinh looked at me, smiled, and said that maybe you need to wait for the vegetables to be strong enough before you can uproot the weeds.
 I listened and waited patiently for the vegetables to grow stronger.